Lockheed Martin Compact Fusion Reactor

-The Lockheed Martin Compact Fusion Reactor (CFR) is a fusion power project at Lockheed Martin’s Skunk Works.
-Its high-beta configuration, which implies that the ratio of plasma pressure to magnetic pressure is greater than or equal to 1 (compared to tokamak designs' 0.05), allows a compact fusion reactor (CFR) design and expedited development.
+The Lockheed Martin Compact Fusion Reactor (CFR) was a fusion power project at Lockheed Martin’s Skunk Works.
+Its high-beta configuration, which implies that the ratio of plasma pressure to magnetic pressure is greater than or equal to 1 (compared to tokamak designs' 0.05), allows a compact design and expedited development.
+The project was active between 2010 and 2019; after that date there have been no updates and it appears the division has shut down.

 The CFR chief designer and technical team lead, Thomas McGuire studied fusion as a source of space propulsion in response to a NASA desire to improve travel times to Mars.

 History

 The project began in 2010, and was publicly presented at the Google Solve for X forum on February 7, 2013.
 In October 2014, Lockheed Martin announced a plan to "build and test a compact fusion reactor in less than a year with a prototype to follow within five years".
 In May 2016, Rob Weiss announced that Lockheed Martin continued to support the project and would increase its investment in it.

+The project was halted sometime before 2021.